RealityETH/reality-eth-monorepo/packages/dapp/docs/contracts.rst

 A contract consuming this data should be prepared to make the necessary type conversion, most typically by casting a `bytes32` value into `uint` (for an unsigned number) or `int` (for a signed number).

-See :ref:`encoding` for more detail about how different data types are encoded.
+See :doc:`encoding` for more detail about how different data types are encoded.

 ### Information unavailability and "null" responses